Kanem–Bornu Empire: Society

 The Kanem–Bornu Empire's active contact with North Africa resulted not only in trade and diplomacy, but also garnered the empire some cosmopolitan influence and contacts.
 The empire had considerable influence in its overall region, with both Nguzargamu and the later Kukawa having been important centers in the Sudan region.
 At the height of the Sayfawa dynasty's rule, the safety provided by the state and the firm grasp it had on the trade routes led to a common saying that even "a lone woman clad in gold might walk with none to fear but God".
 Although imperial power gradually declined over the course of its last centuries, the empire continued to hold symbolic importance among its neighbors.
 In 1800, virtually all of Hausaland was still nominally tributaries of the empire and sent annual gifts to the mai.

 Due to the advance of Islam and Kanurisation among the populace of the empire, Kanem and Bornu gradually developed from highly diverse realms in the Middle Ages to a relatively homogenous country by 1800, ruled by a powerful aristocracy.
 Sunni Maliki Islamic law was applied in the empire, supported by scholars trained in schools in North Africa, the Middle East, and (from at least the 15th century) within the empire itself.'
 The peasant population of the empire was slower to convert to Islam than the aristocracy, but efforts from the Middle Ages onwards were made by religious teachers known as mallams.
 The mallams roamed rural areas of the empire and by 1800 there were many so-called "mallam villages", where educated men farmed and studied together, exempt from taxes.

 The agriculture of the empire was probably similar to the agriculture of the region today.
 Crops were planted at the beginning of the rainy season (June–October).
-The main crops were varities of guinea corn and millet.
+The main crops were varieties of guinea corn and millet.
 Other crops were also cultivated, such as maize, onion, rice, cucumber, peanuts, and calabash, but on a lesser scale.
 In the dry season, people lived off stored grain and other staple foods.